jamesrz95/test-tango/README.md

 ## Installation

-Download zip file or make or you can clone the project.
+Download zip file or you can clone the project.
 ```bash
 git clone https://github.com/jamesrz95/test-tango.git